SaiLakshmiBharathiJandhyala/ANE-Firebase/docs/Setup - Configuration Files.md

 When an Android developer adds this file to his application part of the build process constructs resources file `values.xml` from this `json` file and packages them in their application.

-As we don't have this option there are two available avenues to setup your application.
+As we don't have this option there are two available avenues to setup your application:

 - Creating the Android Resource
-- Delayed Configuration
+- Manual Configuration

 ### Android: Create Resource ANE